viamrobotics/docs/docs/get-started/detect-people.md

 {{% /expand%}}
 {{%expand "Step 6: Test person detection" %}}

-Now, test your person detection on in the **Test** section of the computer vision service's configuration panel or on the **CONTROL** tab.
+Now, test your person detection in the **Test** section of the computer vision service's configuration panel or on the **CONTROL** tab.

-You will see your camera stream and see detections as labeled boxes on the images along with position, dimension, class and confidence data.
+You will see your camera stream and see detections as labeled boxes on the images along with labels and confidence data.
 Detections in class `Person` with a high confidence score show positive person detections, but the ML model can also detect other objects:

 {{<imgproc src="/get-started/quickstarts/vision-card-more-detections.png" resize="x1100" declaredimensions=true alt="Positive person detection on the vision card with a lower default minimum confidence threshold." class="imgzoom">}}